TriticeaeToolbox/PHGv2/cluster-snprelate3/README.md

 merge populations (90K, HQ_EC, 2019_hapmap) with PHGv2 then cluster results to show differences in populations

 First look at the 13 accessions from Katie (HQ_EC).
 These are closely related to PHGv2.
-The first imagage is PCA.
+The first image is PCA.
 The second image is IBS cmsscale

 ![PCA1](https://github.com/TriticeaeToolbox/PHGv2/blob/main/cluster-snprelate3/images/snprelate-pca-HQEC.png)